bridgedb/BridgeDb/README.md

 Where are configuration files loaded from?
 ------------------------------------------
-BridgeDb looks for the configuration files from the following locations with priority given to those at the top of the list (ie location 1 is a higher priority than 2 etc).
+BridgeDb looks for the configuration files from the following locations with priority given to those at the top of the list (i.e. location 1 is a higher priority than 2 etc).
 Once it finds a configuration file the other locations are ignored.

 1. Directly in the run directory  (Mainly for java *.jar runs)